Engine Lubrication Problems – Lack Of Oil, Resulting In Engine Wear.

 • A clogged, oil pickup screen

-Bearings that have been damaged, as a result of engine lubrication problems; will be shiny and worn, where the crankshaft journal wiped away, the bearing material.
-Overhead cam engines, are even more vulnerable, to oil starvation and low oil pressure problems.
+Bearings that have been damaged, as a result of engine lubrication problems, will be shiny and worn.
+Usually, where the crankshaft journal wiped away, the bearing material.
+Overhead cam (OHC) engines, are even more vulnerable, to oil starvation and low oil pressure problems.
 Due to, the cam and valve train being, farther away from the oil pump.
-Also, when an (OHC) engine is first started; it takes awhile for oil pressure to reach, the cam bearings or journals.
+Also, when an (OHC) engine is first started, it takes awhile for oil pressure to reach the camshaft.

-If the oil viscosity is too heavy, it may delay the arrival of oil long enough; to starve and seize the camshaft.
-For this reason, most vehicle manufacturers recommend using; a 5W-30 oil in late model (OHC) engines year round.
-So, refilling the crankcase, with the recommended viscosity oil; can prevent engine lubrication problems.
-A low oil level, can also be the result of, neglect, oil leakage and/or oil burning.
+If the oil viscosity is too heavy, it may delay the arrival of oil long enough, to seize the camshaft.
+For this reason, most vehicle manufacturers recommend using, a 5W-30 oil in late model (OHC) engines year round.
+So, refilling the crankcase, with the recommended viscosity oil, can prevent engine lubrication problems.
+A low oil level, can also be the result of neglect, oil leakage and/or oil burning.

 Engine Oil, Burning